hoytpr/Helpful_scripts_and_things/Tips-for-running-Trinity-outside-a-VM.md

 So... *exactly* as Brian says: "running abundance estimation is not being done against a single Trinity assembly.
 If you made separate assemblies for each condition, you'll want to create a single assembly from the combined reads".
 In other words *completely delete* old "trinity-<samplename>" and "<samplename>.RSEM" folders, and start over: go back to STEP 1 "De novo assembly of reads using Trinity".

 If you do not delete the old "<samplename>.RSEM" folders. the existing <samplename>.isoforms.results.ok" file will prevent the the existing xxx.isoforms.results and xxx.genes.results files from being overwritten.
 The same appears to be true for the <samplename>.bowtie.bam.ok" file and the associated <samplename>.bowtie.bam file in the RSEM output directories.
-(Brian please corect me if this is wrong).
+(Brian please correct me if this is wrong).

 3\.
-If you are not running the VM, the packages Trinity, bowtie, Tophat etc. may be in different directories on the server (another good reason to  use the VM).
+If you are not running the VM, the packages Trinity, Bowtie, Tophat etc. may be in different directories on the server (another good reason to  use the VM).
 Our server sets up modules for queue submission, and sometimes you will need to load more than one module e.g.

     "module load trinity/2.1.1 bowtie2/2.2.6 tophat/2.0.12
     tophat -I 300 -i 20 genome \"